Tasburgh: Late 20th century

 An entry in the Eastern Daily Press of 28 August 1953 records the Annual General Meeting of Tasburgh United Football Club, where it was decided to form a combined football and cricket club under the title of Tasburgh United Sports Club.
 In the meanwhile local youths had developed another form of sport.
 On the land where Harvey Close now stands a cycle speedway track was developed, and the team racing there in the Depwade League had the proud name of the Tasburgh Tigers.

 By 1954 the football pitch at the playing field had been relaid, together with a cricket pitch and practice wicket.
 The village cricket team played on Saturdays and Sundays for some ten years.
 In this period football flourished, with three teams and many supporters.
 In the 1956 / 57 season Tasburgh led the Norwich and District League.
 Within the next twenty years the football team faded then disbanded.

-For a while after the war the railway station at Flordon continued to play an important part in the life of the village as a source of mail, parcels, newspapers and coal, while farmers used the railway to transport their sugar beet, corn and cattle.
-As motor transport became ever more affordable its door to door convenience killed off much of the rail traffic and Flordon Station was closed in 1961 as part of the Beeching cuts after a life of 112 years.
+Flordon Station was closed in 1961 as part of the Beeching cuts after a life of 112 years.

-In 1961 the population of Tasburgh was 343, slightly less than the 1911 figure of 355.
-While some old cottages had been demolished and council houses had appeared on Grove Lane, Church Road and Ipswich Road the village remained completely rural in character.
-This changed dramatically after 1961 as widespread house building, mostly in Upper Tasburgh, led to a trebling of the population to reach 1117 in 1991.
+In 1961, the population of Tasburgh was 343, slightly less than the 1911 figure of 355.
+By 1971, The population had almost doubled to 610.

-1971 The population had almost doubled to 610.
-The Rev T. Macnaughton-Jones, who had been rector of Tasburgh and Tharston since 1958 retired, to be replaced by Rev Oswald Glass.